sundriftproductions/better-brenda/README.md

 ```

 When you upload the .blend file from one of these directories, Better Brenda will not upload anything else from the directory; it will upload _only_ the .blend file you have selected.
 As mentioned previously, Better Brenda will also search through all of the directories marked with `(*)` above.

+To work with an actual example of the "good workflow" directory structure, copy the _support/P-Project_ directory to somewhere outside of your local repository and remove all of the files called _.gitkeep_.
+You can use this demo structure to upload a working Blender project via Better Brenda.
+The included demo .blend file, `P-Project\3D\scenes\SEQ\010\SEQ_010_v001.blend`, links to other objects in the folder structure.